mendix/docs/content/en/docs/appstore/use-content/modules/snowflake/rbac/key-pair.md

 ---

 ## 1 Introduction

-You can use key-pair authentication to enable your Mendix app to use role-based access control (RBAC).
+You can use key-pair authentication to enable your Mendix app to use role-based access control (RBAC) Key pair authentication is a method of authenticating with a system using a pair of keys that comply with specific security requirements.
+The following diagram is a graphic representation of how key-pair authentication can work between Snowflake and a Mendix application.

+{{< figure src="static/attachments/appstore/modules/snowflake-sso/RBACKeyPairExplanations.jpg" >}}

  In the context of integration between Snowflake and Mendix, RBAC helps ensure that the data being exposed to a certain user or role within Snowflake is the same as the data presented to the same user in a Mendix app.

 ### 1.1 Prerequisites